Barbara is a mum of four grown up children and a grandmother to seven.

 Here’s what that looked like:

-- Over the past five years she withdrew around $2,700 each year to top up her Age Pension.
+- Over the past five years she withdrew on average around $2,700 each year to top up her Age Pension.

 For Barbara, that extra $2,700 comes in handy for the grandkids at Christmas time and to fund a holiday every year.